gaelcolas/Sampler/README.md

 ```

 >[!NOTE]
->You can utilize the gitversion tag-prefix to differentiate tags for each module
+>You can use the gitversion tag-prefix to differentiate tags for each module
 >separately. [gitVersion configuration](https://gitversion.net/docs/reference/configuration)

 ### How to download dependencies for the project